john-itcsolutions/cheirrs/README.md

 `createuser gmu` (For Elastos' purposes.)

 `psql <dbname> < backup.sql`, and similarly for other schemata.
+In the final state, there will be one schema per member-class plus other utility schemata such as "iot" and an overseeing schema.

 At this stage it is envisaged that we would set up one schema for each member-class in an inter-enterprise network, plus an iot schema and an oversight schema (to run Business Process Supervision from).
-Also the design would require only one database pod per member-class (not per member as in the IBM paper).
+Also the design would require only one database pod per member-class (not "per member" as in the IBM paper).
 All pods would be situated together in the cloud (and probably replicated at a site-level globally).

 At this point the remaining task is to construct the Elastos-Smartweb-Service server as a deployment with 3 replica pods, and connect them to the databases.